Characters that appear in Power Rangers (2017).

 - Magic Staff: Once she's gathered enough gold, Rita forges it into a staff which carries her power coin.

-- Mook Maker: Can create her Putty Patrollers from seemingly whatever material is around her.
+- Mook Maker: Can create her Putty Patrollers from seemingly whatever material is around her, since there's no Finster to do it for her here.

 - Mysterious Past: It's never said why she turned against Zordon and his team of Rangers back in the day.
 Was it a lust for power?
 Was she turned to the dark side by someone like Lord Zedd or Master Vile?
 She said Zordon and the other Rangers treated her like an outsider, but it's Rita saying this as she's trying to tempt Trini away from the team, so there's a pretty good chance she's not telling the truth (at least not entirely).